ItaiAxelrad/remote-sensing/posts/synthetic-flow-estimation.md

 The procedure is articulated in the following steps:

-- A generation model is identified, calibrated and validated.
+- A generation model is identified, calibrated, and validated.
 - The long record is generated.
 - The FDC is estimated.

-This examples uses the river Po, which runs through the city of Piacenza, Italy.
+This example uses the river Po, which runs through the city of Piacenza, Italy.

 ```r
 po=scan(“piacenza.txt”, skip=3)